 Modbus protocol is a messaging structure developed by Modicon in 1979.
-It is used to establish master-slave/client-server communication between intelligent devices.
+It is used to establish device/controller server communication between intelligent devices.
 It is an open standard network protocol, widely used in the industrial manufacturing environment.
-Modbus can be used in multiple master-slave applications to monitor and program devices; to communicate between intelligent devices and sensors and instruments; and to monitor field devices using PCs and HMIs.
+Modbus can be used in multiple device/controller applications to monitor and program devices; to communicate between intelligent devices and sensors and instruments; and to monitor field devices using PCs and HMIs.
 Modbus is also an ideal protocol for RTU applications where wireless communication is required.